-The effects of diabetes has significant consequences on the feet that carry severe risks to those affected – and unfortunately the awareness of this in New Zealand is often far too low.
+The effects of diabetes have significant consequences on the feet that carry severe risks to those affected – and unfortunately, the awareness of this in New Zealand is often far too low.

 Unfortunately, this also means that even common foot problems and tasks can be dangerous for people with diabetes due to these increased vulnerabilities and risks.
 These include: